 This year, the Institute will operate entirely online.
 Institute faculty are reshaping the course to on online format that will provide all the content of the traditional, in-person program plus additional one-on-one support for participants.
 The reshaped Institute will continue to prepare students better to start their LLM program or other U.S. legal endeavors with the confidence and skills necessary for success.

 The Institute begins with an assessment of each participant’s abilities in spoken and written English.
-Students then work with the Institute faculty to develop a priority list of skills and subjects to work on during the four-week program.
-The course combines classroom learning with experiential and tutorial methods to maximize each individual’s growth.
+Students then work with Institute faculty to develop a priority list of skills and subjects to work on during the four-week program.
+The course combines online classroom learning with experiential and tutorial methods to maximize each individual’s growth.

 SILLC was an enjoyable, educational and enlightening experience.
 It prepared me for the LL.M program socially and mentally.
 I am more than glad I attended it.